|

 390 (Charles Baker;

-Greenough binocular microscope; 1950s) The business of Baker was founded in
+The business of Baker was founded in London

-continued under the same name but run by the Curties
+under the same name but run by the Curties family

-family until it became, in 1936, Charles Baker & Co. and subsequently,
+until it became, in 1936, Charles Baker & Co. and subsequently, sometime

-sometime in the 1940s, C. Baker Ltd. The firm’s address mostly given as 244
+in the 1940s, C. Baker Ltd. The firm’s address mostly given as 244 High

-High Holborn, London (but sometimes 243 and 245, sometimes in combination).
+Holborn, London (but sometimes 243 and 245, sometimes in combination).
+The

-The firm produced optical and surgical instruments.
-In 1963, Vickers acquired
+firm produced optical and surgical instruments.
+In 1963, Vickers acquired the

-the C Baker Ltd microscope factory and a new company called Vickers
+C Baker Ltd microscope factory and a new company called Vickers Instruments

-Instruments was formed.
-Microscope
+was formed.
+Microscope 390 is

-390 is engraved with “C. BAKER, LONDON”, the serial number B0808 and should
+engraved with “C. BAKER, LONDON”, the serial number B0808 and should be dated

-by Dave Levell (Pembrokeshire, Wales) in May 2023.
+donated by Dave Levell (Pembrokeshire, Wales) in May 2023.
 Figure 1.
 Baker’s

 Greenough binocular microscope with built-in illumination as featured in a